ideaconnect/rabbit-going-nats/README.md

 You may compile for your environment using simply `dotnet publish` command.

 To run the application just:
-1) compile yourself or download the binary from latest Github Actions artifacts (one day i will create releases there...)
+1) compile yourself or download the binary from latest Release.
-2) place the binary in a desired folder
+2) place the binary in a desired folder.
 3) create appsettings.json as instructed below.

 NOTE: I personally suggest to run this using **supervisor** to be sure it gets